Z2Data's SCRM Platform

 4. Perfluorobutane sulfonic acid (PFBS)

-All of these are used either in electronics products or the manufacturing process for electronic components.
+This is where PFAS restrictions become important for electronics manufacturers.
+All of these chemicals are used in either electronics products or the manufacturing process for electronic components.

 Where Are the PFAS in Your Electronics Supply Chain?